Abahani Limited Dhaka: Locations

-While home matches have predominantly been played at the 36,000 capacity Bangabandhu National Stadium as, the domestic league regularly took place at a single venue.
-The stadium also hosted the group stage and knockouts stage fixtures for Abahani during the 2019 AFC Cup.
+While home matches have predominantly been played at the 36,000 capacity Bangabandhu National Stadium, the domestic league regularly took place at a single venue.
+The stadium also hosted the group stage and knockout stage fixtures for Abahani during the 2019 AFC Cup.
 The country's national stadium was the main venue for the First Division League, ever since its inception during the East Pakistan era.
-During the entirety of the 70' and 80' when local football's popularity was at its peak, the Dhaka Derby attracted thousands of fans into the stadium from all over the country, and has numerous records of brawls breaking out among the fans.
+During the entirety of the '70s and '80s, when local football's popularity was at its peak, the Dhaka Derby attracted thousands of fans into the stadium from all over the country, and has numerous records of brawls breaking out among the fans.

-Since 2022, the 15,000 capacity Sylhet District Stadium is being used as Abahani's home venue.
-The club shares the stadium with Rahmatganj MFS, during the league campaign.
-Before the 2018 Bangabandhu Cup the stadium went througnt half-month long renovation, with installations of sheds on gallery and digital board.
+Since 2022, the 15,000 capacity Sylhet District Stadium has been used as Abahani's home venue.
+The club shares the stadium with Rahmatganj MFS during the league campaign.
+Before the 2018 Bangabandhu Cup, the stadium went through a half-month-long renovation, with new colours on the gallery and a digital score board.
 The Sylhet stadium also regularly hosts international matches, for both the men's and women's senior national teams.